 The Music Center houses three Music Laboratories that are an essential part of our student’s learning.

-- The Piano Lab – located in room 206, is used primarily for Piano Techniques.
+- The Piano Lab – located on the 3rd floor is used primarily for Piano Techniques Classes.
 This lab contains twelve digital piano workstations, and a teacher’s console.
 This lab enables the instructor to work with students individually or in groups.
 Open lab tutorial is scheduled in this lab each week.

-- The Music Lab – located in room 133, is a twenty-one-station Music Processing/Audio Recording lab.
-Each station is equipped with a state of the art iMac computer and compatible piano keyboard as well as headphones and inputs for microphones and electric instruments.
+- The Music Computer Lab – located on the first floor is a twenty-one-station Music Processing/Audio Recording lab.
+Each station is equipped with a state of the art Macintosh computer and compatible piano keyboard as well as headphones and inputs for microphones and electric instruments.
 Students use the lab for music processing, ear training and digital recording/sequencing.
 Students can also use the Music lab for required listening in their Music History and Music Appreciation courses.
-The Music Lab also houses the Smart Music Computer Cart, which can be moved into any practice room and used as accompaniment for student rehearsal.

-- The Recording Technology Lab – is located in room 204 of the Music Center.
-The lab contains five digital audio workstations and shares space with the Recording Technology classroom and Recording Studio.
+- The Recording Technology Suite – is located on the second floor of the Music Center.
+The suite contains five digital audio workstations, a sound stage/green room, dead room and Recording Technology classroom and Recording Studio.